aziis98/textml/README.md

 ## Usage

 For now there is a small CLI used for reading `textml` files and translating it to other common formats.
-For now you must pass a file and use one of the follwoing command line options
+For now you must pass a file and use one of the following command line options

 -   `--format`, `-f`: Set a format, available formats are